Scolymia

 Scolymia, commonly called scoly coral, is a genus of large-polyp stony corals (Scleractinia).
-These animals are believed date back to the Miocene with three extant species present in the eastern Atlantic Ocean.
+These animals are believed date back to the Miocene with three extant species present in the western Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

 Description

 Unlike most other Scleractinia, Scolymia are solitary corals.
 Polyps can grow up to 10 cm in diameter.
 Morphology is diverse with both interspecific and intraspecific variation in shape.
 Polyps may be concave, convex, or flat depending on the species and environmental conditions.
 Species are generally distinguished based on differences in septa number, thickness, and orientation.
 Scoly corals range from brown to bright fluorescent greens, reds, and purples.

 Members of this genus are commonly found in reef aquariums because of their slow growth, however separation from other corals is necessary due to intense competition.
 The slow growth rate of these corals is not well understood, but researchers have proposed that cyanobacterial mats may inhibit their growth or even cause shrinkage.